Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.md

 # Tutorial Time!

-With any luck, today we will produce a simplified version of [this map](https://ryshackleton.github.io/global_daily_earthquakes_d3/index.html), which displays the [USGS's GeoJSON feed of recent earthquakes around the world](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
+With any luck, today we will produce a simplified version of [this map](https://ryshackleton.github.io/global_daily_earthquakes_d3/index.html), which displays the [United States Geological Survey (USGS) GeoJSON feed of recent earthquakes around the world](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
 We'll do this in steps:

  1. Start with a simple webpage template
  1. Learn to select existing SVG objects with D3